aztofighi/aztofighi.github.io/index.md

-Management of Physical and Virtual Servers, Database Management Assessment of necessary hardware and software requirements, installation, and setup Support and upgrade of information systems, hardware, computer networks, and servers Engineering, design and development of software, data aggregation Establishing information security, and management of access levels, design and update of applied reports of information systems
+Management of Physical and Virtual Servers, Database Management Assessment of necessary hardware and software requirements, installation, and setup Support and upgrade of information systems, hardware, computer networks, and servers Engineering, design, and development of software, data aggregation Establishing information security, and management of access levels, design, and update of applied reports of information systems

 ---
 ## Academic Projects